prasantanem/ide-week/README.md

 This line is added with Eclipse :tada: :octocat: :sparkles:

+This line is added with IntelliJ1! :tada: :octocat:

-This line is added with IntelliJ! :tada: :octocat:
+This line is added with IntelliJ2! :tada: :octocat: